tobealive/docs/docs/concepts/functions/anonymous-and-higher-order-functions.md

 }
 ```

-In the example above, the `run()` function takes another function as its second argument,
+In the example above, the `run()` function takes another function as its second argument;
 its type describes the function type.

 Such a type is described as `fn (<param_types>) <return_type>`, for example: